Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/README.md

 •	Recurring dips and cycles indicate the influence of external events and market sentiment on cryptocurrency trends.

 *Global Events Impact:*
-•	Major events like the COVID-19 pandemic amplify cryptocurrency volatility, emphasizing their dual role as speculative assets and alternatives during market stress.
+•	Major events like the COVID-19 pandemic amplify cryptocurrency volatility, emphasizing their dual role as speculative assets and potential alternatives during market stress.
+•	Price stability in the cryptocurrency market remains highly sensitive to global economic events.
+During turbulent periods, Bitcoin's volatility may decline, while traditional assets like the S&P 500 show increased fluctuations.
+Gold, by contrast, continues to serve as a relatively stable safe-haven.
+This evolving dynamic highlights how cryptocurrencies are becoming more interconnected with traditional markets, yet still retain unique behavioral patterns.

 *Key Takeaways:*
 •	Bitcoin dominates as a speculative "store of value," Ethereum excels in utility-driven applications, and Binance Coin provides stability through its ecosystem.